SiliconLabs/unify-matter-bridge/doc/readme_building_x86_64.md

-# Building the Unify Matter Bridge for Debian Bullseye (Or similar Ubuntu) x86_64
+# Building the Unify Matter Bridge for Debian Bookworm (Or similar Ubuntu) x86_64

 > **Note:**
 > In the following subsections the commands should either be run on your local development machine or inside a running Docker container, as distinguished by the structure of the example.